nicholflowers/California-WildFire-Prediction/README.md

 ## 🤖 Models

-Five model families were compared (Logistic Regression baseline, Feedforward Neural Network, Random Forest, XGBoost, and a time-series approach), all evaluated with temporal train/validation/test splits to preserve chronological ordering and prevent information leakage.
+Five model families were compared, all evaluated with temporal train/validation/test splits to preserve chronological ordering and prevent information leakage:

-My contribution was the **XGBoost** model, tuned with randomized search (20 iterations per horizon) over `n_estimators`, `max_depth`, `learning_rate`, regularization, and subsampling parameters.
+- Logistic Regression (baseline)
+- Feedforward Neural Network (Optuna-tuned)
+- Random Forest (with PCA and SMOTE variants)
+- XGBoost (randomized search tuning)
+- ARIMA/SARIMAX (time series)

 ## 📈 Results

 Across model families, accuracy at the 3-day horizon landed in the ~50% range, and performance degraded steadily as the horizon lengthened.
 The fact that very different architectures clustered at a similar ceiling points to the available features and data quality as the binding constraint, not the choice of model.

-XGBoost showed this pattern clearly across horizons:
+XGBoost illustrated the horizon effect clearly:

 | Horizon | Accuracy |
 |---------|----------|